Bad Credit Mortgage Lenders | The Best Lenders of 2025

 Getting a mortgage loan with bad credit can be a challenging task.
 However, several lenders specialize in offering bad credit home loans.

-The best bad credit mortgage lenders in 2022, ranked
+Top bad credit mortgage lenders for 2025

-To find the lenders that were best for borrowers with bad credit, we looked at loan-level data filed in 2022 under the Home Mortgage Disclosure Act (HMDA).
+To find the lenders that were best for borrowers with bad credit, we looked at loan-level data filed in 2023 under the Home Mortgage Disclosure Act (HMDA).

 Get matched with a lender.
 Start here